MapColonies/shared-images/nginx/README.md

 ### OpenTelemetry Support

-There's support for instrumenting Nginx with OpenTelemetry (currently only for tracing), simply provide these environment variables:
+There's support for instrumenting NGINX with OpenTelemetry (currently only for tracing), simply provide these environment variables: